-As shown in the Vision Diagram, natural centers of activity form at the junction of roads and pedestrian paths, and at the end of a long vista down a street.
-This includes the site of the former depot at the end of Station Avenue, and possibly other areas, such as adjacent to Town Hall, at the base of Court Street, and in front of the fire station.
+the existing parks and commons along main street, the site of the former depot at the end of Station Avenue, and possibly other areas, such as adjacent to Town Hall andat the base of Court Street.
 These key locations shall be considered for public parks and squares, public uses such as restaurants, as well as civic buildings, Visual access and convenient pedestrian connections will reinforce their place in the overall design of the district.
-(The Constance Wharton Smith Park on the southerly side of the Town Hall is a good example of such a civic space.)